TheHive-Project/CortexDocs/analyzer_requirements.md

 - Remove a SHA256 from a Simple Custom Detection List
 - Move a connector GUID to a new group
 - Start Host Isolation
-    - Set a custom unlock code
+    - Can set a custom unlock code, if a custome unlock code isn't provided the unlock code is randomly genreated
 - Stop Host Isolation

 The analyzer comes in 5 flavors: